 And generally enjoy meeting people from a huge range of disciplines going through the same thing for two weeks.

-Dr Hannah Little, UWE science communication lecturer (and past IAS alumna!) will be online to provide feedback and advice throughout the zone- and is also on hand in the Live Chats to offer a sympathetic keyboard.
+Dr Hannah Little, UWE science communication lecturer (and past IAS alumna!) will be online to provide feedback and advice throughout the course- and is also on hand in the Live Chats to offer a sympathetic keyboard.

 Answer six ASK questions

-Every couple of days during the IAS event, you’ll receive a short ASK question to answer in the Academy Zone.
+Every couple of days during the IAS event, you’ll receive a short ASK question to answer in the Academy.
 This could be based on your experience of IAS that day or material related to topics such as Science Capital and the Engage Framework from NCCPE.
 It will include links to useful resources and material to help your learning and inform your answers.

 These links have been curated by IAS and UWE Science Communication lecturer Dr Hannah Little to give you more info about best practice, provoke reflection around your own engagement and provide context on current thinking in public engagement.